 Not content with conquering one country, Bentley began feeding his music to the rest of the world.
 His first English EP “So Much More…” included the title track which was featured in the number 1 selling video-game “SEGA All-stars Racing”.
 It also featured 1 of 3 songs that received a staggering 1.1million streams in just 5 days after a promotion with the US social network Gaia Online.
 The sequel album “TRANS//LATION 2” made Bentley the 19th most viewed musician on YouTube the week of its release and his adaptation of the theme from “Devil May Cry 4” has accumulated 1.5 million streams.

 2015/16’s “The Rebellion” was a defiant statement of independence and resistance to conform.
 Embracing all of his artistic influences, Ben managed to create a rich, dark, mature, velvety rabbit hole for his st4lk3rz to tumble down.
-Not only did “The Rebellion” sell over 132,000 streams and downloads, it was also critically acclaimed, “not just amazing, but astounding… from start to finish” (Jammerzine).
+Not only did “The Rebellion” sell over 132,000 streams and downloads, it was also critically acclaimed: “Articulate, brilliant and haunting.”
+(BuzzJack) “The must-listen-to album of 2015.”
+(Muzikman) “Let this album be an inspiration to us all.”
+(25 Best Indie Albums of 2015).
 Its visuals have received praise too: the title track’s video, produced and directed by Bentley himself, was described as “cinematically beautiful” by GT Magazine.
 After taking a break for the remainder of 2016 – mostly due to the death of his father – Ben thanked his st4lk3rz for their patience and support with the release of the holiday album “My December”.